ryo-ma/covid19-japan-web-api/README.md

-🦠 Web API to get COVID-19(coronavirus) information of each prefecture in Japan
+🦠 Web API to get COVID-19(coronavirus) information of each prefecture in Japan.

 I created this API to help disseminate about the Japanese COVID-19 information.
 I am updating this API from time to time, so if you have an API you want to add, please let me know!